 - popular cultures

-My research over the last 15 years has mainly focused on the fast-expanding field of Latin/x American digital cultural production as well as on digital activism and new social movements.
-It has included the first edited book on the subject to be published in English, Latin American Cyberculture and Cyberliterature (LUP, 2007), and the monograph Latin American Identity in Online Cultural Production (Routledge, 2013), both co-authored with Claire Taylor, as well as a steady stream of articles, chapters and short-form scholarship, including the first survey of Latin/x American women’s contributions to the field, published in Latin American Literature Today (2019).
+My research over the last 20 years has mainly focused on the fast-expanding field of Latin/x American digital cultural production including, amongst other things, electronic literature, digital art, videogames, webpages and tactical media interventions.
+It has included the first edited book on the subject to be published in English, Latin American Cyberculture and Cyberliterature (LUP, 2007), and the monograph Latin American Identity in Online Cultural Production (Routledge, 2013), both co-authored with Professor Claire Taylor, as well as a steady stream of articles, chapters and short-form scholarship.

-I have also collaborated both with Thydêwá and the Colombian communication-action initiative Pueblos en Camino, as well as colleagues at the Universidade Federal do Rio de Janeiro and the Universidad Autónoma de Occidente, Cali, on an AHRC/GCRF-funded Research Network that I led, entitled ‘Sumak Kawsay and the Sustainable Development Agenda: Critical Debates and Creative Responses from a Latin American Indigenous Perspective’ (2018–19).
+I also previously collaborated with Thydêwá and the Colombian communication-action initiative Pueblos en Camino, as well as colleagues at the Universidade Federal do Rio de Janeiro and the Universidad Autónoma de Occidente, Cali, on an AHRC/GCRF-funded Research Network that I led entitled ‘Sumak Kawsay and the Sustainable Development Agenda: Critical Debates and Creative Responses from a Latin American Indigenous Perspective’ (2018–19).
 This project explored the intersection between Indigenous understandings of “good living” and questions of sustainability in Brazil and Colombia.
 Preliminary findings have been published in two dossiers in the journals Revista Periferias and Lugar Comum.

 My research career started in the 1990s with work on Mexican literature, especially travel writing.
 My first monograph, Mexican Travel Writing (Lang, 2008) focused on the development of a tradition of travel writing penned by Mexicans travelling within their own country during the nineteenth and twentieth centuries.
 I have also published on the subject of Chicana/o cultural production, Latin American women’s writing and South-South dialogues amongst other things.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>